byAMACPortfolio/Arlene-MacDonald/README.md

 Real-world case studies demonstrating how implementation governance, operational readiness, customer onboarding, change management, and analytics frameworks are used to solve complex business challenges.

 ---
+# Transit PayFare Forward™ Initiative

+## Phase 1: Discovery & Assessment Case Study

+### Situation

+Regional transit agencies are continuing to modernize fare collection systems to improve rider experience, expand payment options, enhance reporting capabilities, and support operational efficiency.
+Publicly available information indicates that the City of Phoenix and Valley Metro are pursuing Phase 2 enhancements to their fare collection ecosystem, including mobile wallets, open payments, fare capping, and reporting modernization.

+### Task (Challenge)

+The objective of this assessment is to develop a foundational understanding of the current operating environment, governance structure, stakeholder relationships, payment ecosystem, reporting capabilities, and modernization goals.
+The challenge is to establish a fact-based understanding of a complex multi-agency transit environment using publicly available information while identifying assumptions, gaps, risks, and opportunities requiring further analysis.

+### Actions

+* Reviewed publicly available feasibility studies and transit modernization documentation.
+* Analyzed governance structures, stakeholder relationships, and intergovernmental agreements.
+* Identified current-state observations and documented known facts.
+* Developed an assumptions validation framework.
+* Established assessment scope and areas of focus.
+* Created process flow inventories to better understand payment, reporting, governance, and operational lifecycles.
+* Initiated gap analysis activities comparing current-state operations to future-state modernization objectives.
+* Organized findings into a structured project repository to support ongoing discovery and analysis.

+### Results

+Phase 1 discovery activities established an initial understanding of the fare collection ecosystem, key stakeholders, modernization objectives, reporting considerations, governance relationships, and potential areas for further investigation.
+The assessment framework created during this phase will serve as the foundation for future analysis, assumptions validation, gap identification, and program understanding.

+### Status

+Phase 1 – Discovery & Assessment

+**In Progress**

+Case Study and supporting artifacts available upon request.

 ## Case Study: ⭐ Portfolio Highlight: Enterprise Mobility & Communications Transformation Framework